James Outman Player Props: Dodgers vs. Orioles

 Orioles Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in MLB.
+- The Orioles pitching staff is eighth in the league with a collective 9.2 strikeouts per nine innings.

-- The Orioles have a 4.14 team ERA that ranks 16th across all MLB pitching staffs.
+- The Orioles have the 16th-ranked team ERA among all MLB pitching staffs (4.16).

-- Orioles pitchers combine to allow 108 total home runs at a rate of 1.2 per game (to rank 17th in baseball).
+- Orioles pitchers combine to surrender 109 total home runs at a rate of 1.2 per game (to rank 17th in the league).

-- Rodriguez makes his first start of the season for the Orioles.

 © 2023 Data Skrive.
 All rights reserved.